greenmail-mail-test/greenmail/README.md

   Make sure you got [Maven 3.0.5+][maven_download] or higher.

-* Build the site (and the optional example report)
+* Build the Maven site (and the optional example report)

     mvn site -Psite

+  To build the project site using [jekyll][jekyll], run

+    cd greenmail-site
+    jekyll build

 * Build a release